 Halloween revelers love everything about it.
 The crisp autumn breezes, early nights, and fall festivals.
 Of course, we can’t forget classic scary movies.
 When it comes to decorating themes, there are many to choose from, too.
 Does your version of this holiday fall in the category of creepy, classy, or crazy?
 We have Halloween Christmas tree ideas for each decorating taste.

 Halloween Decorating History

+Today, the reasons and ways for celebrating have changed drastically.
+The holiday has influences from just about every culture, era, and religion.
 For instance, jack-o-lanterns were once used to ward off evil spirits.
 Now, they’re a fun way to practice your carving and decorating skills.
-Creepy ghosts that originally blurred the line between life and death are now funny and lovable costumes.
+Another example is creepy ghosts.
+They originally blurred the line between life and death.
+Now, they’re funny and lovable costumes.